mwelsch-tgm/wasm-encryption-performance-test/README.md

 - chacha20 is convininent
 ### blowfish with cbc
 - buffer for encryption has to be set statically ??? (probably able to work around that tho)

+## Since I used the rust-wasm template I'll leave this here

 <div align="center">